California Lutheran University Data & Information Overview

 Student Loan Debt

-Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+It's not uncommon for college students to take out loans to pay for school.
+In fact, almost 66% of students nationwide depend at least partially on loans.
 At CLU, approximately 58% of students took out student loans averaging $6,947 a year.
 That adds up to $27,788 over four years for those students.

 How Much Money Do CLU Graduates Make?students who graduate from CLU with a bachelor's degree go on to jobs where they make an average salary of $54,200 in their early years.
 That's great news for CLU students since it is 36% more than the average college graduate's salary of $39,802 per year.